Kobbyjust/serverlessThreeTierApp/README.md

-# Welcome to your CDK Python project!
+# A 3 Tier Serverless CDK Python project!

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`serverless_three_tier_app_stack`) which contains